NOAA-GFDL/MDTF-diagnostics/sites/NOAA_GFDL/doc/NOAA_GFDL.rst

    The MDTF package behaves as any other analysis script called by FRE from an experiment XML: FRE will populate the wrapper script with the correct paths, date range of the run, etc., so these options don't need to be passed in the XML tag.

-   The wrapper script calls the site installation of the package with the ``--frepp`` and ``--data-manager="GFDL_PP"`` (see below) options. ``GFDL_PP`` defaults to assuming GFDL variable naming :ref:`conventions<ref-data-conventions>`; data which follows other conventions (e.g. fremetarized runs intended for publication as part of CMIP6) requires the ``--convention`` flag to be set explicitly.
-In general, the wrapper script passes through any additional options set in the tag's ``script`` attribute, as well as setting the paths provided by FRE.
-This can be used to, e.g., only run PODs relevant for one model ``<component>`` with the ``--pods`` option.
+   The wrapper script calls the site installation of the package with the ``--data-manager="GFDL_PP"`` (see below) option. ``GFDL_PP`` defaults to assuming GFDL variable naming :ref:`conventions<ref-data-conventions>`; data which follows other conventions (e.g. fremetarized runs intended for publication as part of CMIP6) requires the ``--convention`` flag to be set explicitly.
+In general, the wrapper script passes through any additional options set in the tag's ``script`` attribute, in addition to setting the data attributes provided by FRE.
+Passing through package flags in the ``<analysis>`` tag can be used to, e.g., only run specific PODs for each ``<component>`` with the ``--pods`` option.

    Currently, FRE requires that each analysis script be associated with a single model ``<component>``.
-This poses difficulties for the MDTF package, which analyzes data from multiple modeling realms/components.
+This poses difficulties for the MDTF package, which analyzes data from multiple modeling realms/``<component>``\s.
 We provide two ways to address this issue:

       A. If it's known ahead of time that a given model ``<component>`` will dominate the run time and finish last, one can call ``mdtf_gfdl.csh --run_once`` from an ``<analysis>`` tag in that component only.
 In this case, the framework will search all data present in the /pp/ output directory when it runs.
 The ``<component>`` being used doesn't need to generate any data analyzed by the diagnostics; in this case it's only used to schedule the diagnostics' execution.